snyk-labs/netlify-plugin-snyk/README.md

    npm install netlify-plugin-snyk --save-dev
    ```

-   and then declare the plugin via a `netlify.yoml` configuration file as follows:
+   and then declare the plugin via a `netlify.toml` configuration file as follows:

    ```
    # netlify.toml